rubyfu/RubyFu/module_0x4__web_kungfu/browser_manipulation.md

 The most known APIs for this task are ***Selenium*** and ***Watir*** which support most know web browsers currently exist.

 ## Selenium Webdriver
+[**Selenium**](https://github.com/seleniumhq/selenium) is an umbrella project encapsulating a variety of tools and libraries enabling web browser automation.

 To install selenium gem

 ```